The Primate Rescue Center is a 501(c)(3) nonprofit organization

 The Primate Rescue Center is a tax-exempt, nonprofit organization that receives no direct funding from the federal government or the state of Kentucky.
 We rely on donations of money, supplies, and in-kind serves from individuals, service providers, foundations, and our corporate partners.
 You can help too!
 See our Wish List for a up-to-date list of the food items, equipment and supplies of particular items we need most.
 We accept donations both by check and online.
 (Complete information about how to donate is available here.)
 Those interested in supporting our lifesaving work may also donate vehicles, stocks, bonds, and securities or make in-kind donations, all of which are tax-deductible to the fullest extent of the law.
 Contact us for details.

 The PRC is proud to have been designated a Better Business Bureau Accredited Charity, which assures our commitment to accountability and ethical charitable practices.
 In addition, we are one of fewer than 2,000 nonprofit organizations (of more than 1 million operating today) granted the Seal of Excellence by the Independent Charities of America—a distinction only awarded to those able to demonstrate the highest standards of public accountability, program effectiveness, and transparency.
-In 2013 we were voted a Great Nonprofits Top-Rated Nonprofit and have been every year since.
+Since 2013 we have been voted a Great Nonprofits Top-Rated Nonprofit and continue to hold that honor each year.
 Finally, the U.S. Government has approved us to participate in the Combined Federal Campaign, deemed to be the world’s most exclusive fund drive.

 How long has the Primate Rescue Center been in operation?